chriscantu/team-sync-api-go/README.md

-gin-example
+Team Sync
 ===========

-Simple Go / Gin Framework example in attempt to learn programming in Go.
+Simple Go / Gin Framework API application designed around keeping teams up-to-date.

 ## Disclaimer
 I am very new to Go and would not recommend my logic as an example of how to do things in Go or Gin.
 (You have been warned).